New York Burn Injury Lawyer

 Types of Burn Injuries

 Burn injuries typically occur when the body absorbs energy from various sources.
-Heat, radiation, chemicals, or electricity can cause injuries, depending on how someone comes into contact with the energy.
+Heat, radiation, chemicals, or electricity can cause injuries, depending on how someone comes into contact with the power.

 Thermal burns